Uzo-presly/cyber_security_compliance_checker/README.md

     pip install -r requirements.txt

 🔧 Tools & Scripts
-Beside almost each python script, is a .txt file with a detailed explanation of its purpose and usage.
+For better comprehension, i have attached beside virtually each python script, a .txt file.
+The text file is supposed to give a detailed explanation of its python script's-purpose and usage.

 📦 Requirements